StrigZ/debug-realm/README.md

 - [x] Create component to display filter
 - [x] Create component to display cart as a sliding sidebar
 - [x] Implement filtering logic on the main page
-- [ ] Implement filtering logic on the main page via sidebar
+- [x] Implement game filtering by genre
 - [ ] Implement cart context

 ## Game page